What is Uniview UMD (Ultra Motion Detection)?

 In November 2022, Uniview released a new feature called “Ultra Motion Detection”, which utilizes an intelligent algorithm in their security cameras to filter unwanted motion detection.
 This helps you focus on important recordings of potential threats, while ignoring motion from car headlights, falling leaves, and heavy rain.

 Which Devices Support This Feature?

-Uniview’s UMD feature is currently available on their Prime Series[*] IP cameras and their NVR501 series video recorders.
+Uniview’s UMD feature is currently available on their Prime Series[*] IP cameras and NVR301-X series and NVR501 series recorders updated to firmware 2022-12-12 or newer.
 The feature can enabled through the NVR, or by logging directly into the camera.

 *Note: Uniview’s UMD feature is not available on a few of their older prime series models which did not have built-in AI functionality.
 For example IPC3614SR3 is a prime series camera without AI; it does not support ultra motion detection.
 As a general rule of thumb, the camera needs to have -SB or -SE in the model number to support Uniview AI features including UMD.

 Configuring Ultra Motion Detection from the NVR